Soul-Master/ChromePortableDownloader/README.md

 Please make sure that there is no other instance of Chrome.
 ![image](https://user-images.githubusercontent.com/442046/140624743-8dba877c-3083-46ca-9efc-e9a1b45ceeea.png)

-\**With official Chrome launcher, you can open only one version of Chrome at the same time (including other portable Chrome application).
-It means you need to close all Chrome instances before open Chrome portable application.<br/><br/>
-If this limitation doesn't work for you, please use custom launcher instead.
-But it also come with their our risk because you need to open application from unknown developer or sign by small company.*

 ## How to verify downloaded file
 - View "Digital Signatures" tab of file properties<br/>
 ![Digital Signatures tab in file properties](https://user-images.githubusercontent.com/442046/140624904-515b91e1-00d1-4a8a-8b35-84aba139ae0c.png)